-Vaping is now less of a smoking alternative and more of an independent major industry.
+Vaping has evolved from a smoking alternative to an independent major industry.
 Now a saturated market, consumers get flooded with all kinds of information - information they may not be able to sort through properly.
-This article is targeted at the less experienced vape-er as an educational resource in the haze of marketing campaigns.
+This article is targeted at the less experienced vaper as an educational resource in the haze of marketing campaigns.
 In this article, we’ll cover the basics of vaping, especially when it comes to vaping CBD.

 The hardware used in vaping are called “pens” or “mods.”
 Both of these devices use convection or conduction to heat contents to what is called a “vaporization point,” a point cooler than combustion but hot enough to turn liquid into an airborne vapor.

 Box Mods: Box Mods are the bulkier cousin of your more traditional vape pens.
-They are more powerful, have a longer battery life, and can be customized to fit a user’s preferences.
-A user has freedom to customize a mod by changing voltage, wattage, and temperature.
+They are more powerful, have a longer battery life and can be customized to fit a user’s preferences.
+The user has freedom to customize their mod by changing voltage, wattage, and temperature.
 This comes in handy with different VG/PG balances as they have different “vaporization” points.
-A mod is more flexible than a pen is, and you’ll be better able to find your “sweet spots” in cbd e juice because of this extra flexibility.
+A mod is more flexible than a pen is, and you’ll be better able to find your “sweet spots” in CBD E-Juice because of this extra flexibility.

-Once vaporized, a user inhales the vapor, which is free of the toxins, carcinogens, and other chemicals that are found in smoke.
-Like smoking however, vaping is a quick entryway into your bloodstream, and a faster way to introduce chemicals like THC and CBD into your body.
+Once vaporized, a user inhales the vapor, which is free of the toxins, carcinogens, and other chemicals that are found in traditional cigarettes.
+Like smoking, vaping is a quick entryway into your bloodstream, and a faster way to introduce compounds like THC and CBD into your body.

 What's in a vaporizer?